rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 The information provided in this field is iterative.
 The archivist should add to the note each time significant arrangement and description is done on all or part of the collection.
 Always retain previous information.
 At minimum, the processing note should include the level of arrangement and description, the names of individuals involved in processing, the names of individuals who wrote the finding aid (if different than those who did the arrangement), and the date(s) of arrangement and description.
 The note should also include information about original order and whether or not the archivist imposed the organization, as well as any significant information about creator supplied folder titles or archivist devised folder titles.
 The note may include information about preservation work done on the collection such as refoldering and rehousing, preservation photocopying, sleeving photographs, or more significant conservation.
 The note should document if information was redacted from collection materials.

-For born digital material, include information about transfer of the data, reformatting that was done, if data could not be captured or retained and why (virus, etc.), and redaction of personally identifiable information (PII).
+For born-digital material, include information about transfer of the data, reformatting that was done, if data could not be captured or retained and why (virus, etc.), and redaction of personally identifiable information (PII).
 Describe any information that may affect a patron's understanding of the files, such as the fact that migration to PDF always changes the file dates, and point out any efforts made to provide original metadata.

 Processing notes are used at the series and/or subseries level when it is necessary to describe processing decisions made specifically for that component that go beyond the decisions described in the collection level note.
-Series level notes are typically more detailed, especially for born digital material.
+Series level notes are typically more detailed, especially for born-digital material.
 This field can be used to describe any reformatting of audiovisual material or to describe how archivists distinguished between types of material (such as personal and professional correspondence).

 **Examples:**

 *Basic notes:*

 * Arranged and described at the folder level by Haylee Harrell, Ingrid Meintjes, and Sarah Quigley, 2017.
 * Arranged and described at the folder level by Sarah Quigley, Ingrid Meintjes, and Allison Pilatsky, 2015.
-Born digital materials processed by Dorothy Waugh, January, 2016.
+Born-digital materials processed by Dorothy Waugh, January, 2016.
 * Arranged and described at the collection level by Sarah Quigley, 2014.
 Additions arranged and described at the collection level by Sarah Quigley, February 2020.